Shakespeare told us that: ‘A rose by any other name would smell as sweet’, which is true, to an extent. And yet, and yet…

 Your perspective shifts, sometimes, when you work 13 days straight and don’t get enough sleep, and some things get unmoored.
 Even if you’re supposedly writing your feelings every day, for public eyes, you lose sight of the really important things in life.
 And it takes time to find yourself again.

 I thought back to all of the names I have been called throughout my life.
-My father used to call me Caterinabogglyscoots, then Big C. My sister chased me around yelling ‘Caca’ as a two year old, and the names my brother calls me change regularly: Chibina, Cassio, Michael C (that one is a mystery).
-I grew up as plain old Catherine, but that changed to Cas when I left home.
+My father used to call me Big C (before this took on the sinister association with cancer).
+My sister chased me around yelling ‘Caca’ as a two year old (which means “poo” in French), and the names my brother calls me change regularly.
+I grew up as one thing, but that changed when I left home.
 My university friends didn’t understand the link between the two names until much later.
 I have many names, now.
-Some friends know me as my Korean name, some as my Chinese name, and my students call me “Ms. Sutherland” (when they actually make the effort to go beyond ‘teacher”, that is).
+Some friends know me as my Korean name, some as my Chinese name, and my students call out my surname (when they make the effort to go beyond ‘teacher”, that is).

 I am many different things to many different people.
 But, to myself, I am someone unique, loved and undeterred by public opinion.
 It is nice to get back in touch with that person, when time allows.
 It is nice to remember that you’re not the sum of what you do.